“There’s a Funnel for THAT!”

 The optin funnel offers a high-value gift with a simple thank you page and a follow-up email series.
 Quality is everything.
 Don’t skimp.

-Product Sales Funnels
+Product Sales Funnel Stages

 Once you understand the optin funnel, the product funnel is easy.
 Basically, it’s the same principle as the optin funnel, but the product funnel is all about persuasion.